+You may not be familiar with the name, but there is a good chance you’ve spotted the prolific Bidens plant with its daisy-like blooms.
 These flowering plants typically have blooms in yellow or orange, but newer varieties include pink, gold, and white blossoms.
 In warmer climates where winter temperatures stay above 40 degrees Fahrenheit, bidens are a perennial plant.
 Though they lose their blooms in late fall and winter, the beautiful foliage of this plant stays green all year long.
 In northern climates where winter temperatures fall below freezing, they are considered an annual and need to be replanted each year.

-|Plant Type||Annual or perennial|
+|Plant Type||Annual, perennial|

-|Mature Size||6-12 inches tall, 1-3 feet wide|
+|Mature Size||6-12 in. tall, 1-3 ft. wide|

 |Soil pH||Slightly acidic to neutral|